gersonrpq/Covid-19-impact/README.md

 * _/src_
 * _/API_

-That have its own README to get some sense of them, for now they will be described shortly.
+every folder has its own README to get some sense of them, for now they will be described shortly.

 ### **_/notebooks_**

-This folder has the jupyter notebook where the analysis of the study cases where made
+This folder has the jupyter notebooks where the analysis of the study cases where made.

 ### **_/src_**